-The AADE Research Committee partners across the organization to support AADE’s initiatives with evidence-based research.
+The ADCES Research Committee partners across the organization to support the organization's initiatives with evidence-based research.
 Our current priorities are:

 - Identifying the diabetes care and education specialist’s role in translating emerging and current technology to self-management, and the training necessary to do this.

 - Reviewing cost effectiveness studies on diabetes education across care models in the healthcare system to develop a replicable framework for implementing diabetes education and in turn reducing costs.

 - Identifying the outcomes of diabetes education across multiple care models.

 The American Association of Diabetes Educators Research and Education Foundation tackles critical problems impacting the dissemination of Diabetes Self-Management Education and Support (DSMES) and supports strong and effective partner organizations interested in doing the same.
 We believe that good stewardship means maximizing our resources, including grant funding and staff time, while building strong partnerships based on trust.
 We aim to structure grants in a way that makes sense from a financial perspective while also funding partners for the cost of delivering results efficiently, supported by open and honest dialogue about the resources required.